Table of Contents

 Bilirubin is normally absent in urine.
 Bilirubin gets converted into urobilinogen in the intestine.
 Urobilinogen enters the portal circulation again and then is excreted in very small amounts (0.5–1 mg/dL) in the urine.
 Decreased bilirubin is seen in obstructive biliary disease and severe cholestasis.
 Excess bilirubin in urine is observed in the following conditions:

 The test checks for the peroxidase activity of RBCs.
 Normal amount of RBCs in urine is ≤ 3 RBCs.
 If the number of RBCs is > 3, blood is detected in the test.
 This test is qualitative in nature and does not give any information about the origin of the blood detected.

 After centrifugation, if the sediment contains the blood (RBCs), it is indicative of hematuria.
 If the supernatant fluid contains blood, it is due to food dyes, porphyria, hydroxocobalamin and phenazopyridine.
 Myoglobinuria caused by rhabdomyalysis and hemoglobinuria caused by transfusion related reactions.

 Clostridium and Plasmodium infections do not contain RBCs on microscopic examination, which helps in differentiating them from hematuria, which shows RBC sediments on microscopic examination.

-Normal amount of protein in urine is ≤ 150 mg/dl.
-The Dipstick test measures only albumin and not the other proteins.
-Hence, it is a highly specific test, but with low sensitivity.
-The Dipstick test becomes positive with levels > 300 mg/ dl, therefore it cannot be used to detect microalbuminuria in diabetic patients.
+The normal amount of protein in urine is ≤ 150 mg/dl.
+The Dipstick test measures only albumin and not the other proteins; hence, it is a highly specific test, but with low sensitivity.
+The Dipstick test becomes positive with levels > 300 mg/ dl; therefore it cannot be used to detect microalbuminuria in diabetic patients.

 |Trace +||10–30 mg/dl|